HomeSDK Documentation

 npm install -g @dashclaw/cli

-dashclaw doctor --json # CI / scripts
+dashclaw doctor --json # CI / scripts (includes local machine checks)

 dashclaw doctor --category database,config